 The simplest way to calibrate this aspect if you aren't pleased with the default is to set it at max, then lower it until no strange pattern forms between the lines and shapes of the test image.

 The color temperature adjusts the temperature of the overall picture.
 A cooler temperature gives a blue tint, while a warmer temperature gives a yellow or orange tint.
 Think of it like the tone of the light outside depending on the time of the day; when it's noon and the sun is shining bright, the clouds and skies look almost pearl white without a distinct yellow.
 In the morning or evening though, as the sun sets, the light turns yellow.
 At night, when everything is lit by moonlight, white objects look blue.
 We recommend a 6500k color temperature, which is the standard for most screen calibrations and is equivalent to midday light (also called Illuminant D65).
 It is generally on the warmer side of most monitors' scales.
-Some people find it too yellow, though, so feel free to adjust it however you prefer.
+Some people find it too yellow, though, so feel free to adjust it however you prefer during your monitor calibration.

 The white balance refers to the balance of colors across different shades of grey.
 An absolute white or grey has equal amounts of every color, with only the luminance distinguishing them.